zowongapcs/GameOfLife/README.md

 >2.
 Any dead cell with three live neighbours becomes a live cell.
 >3.
 All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-You can find examples and descriptions at the following websites:
+You can find examples and descriptions of the Game of Life at the following websites:
 [Play the Game of Life online](https://playgameoflife.com/)
 [What is the Game of Life?](http://www.math.com/students/wonders/life/life.html)
 [Conway's Game of Life on Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)